-As cyber-attacks and data breaches become increasingly common, it’s more important than ever to protect your business and personal devices from growing threats.
+As cyber-attacks and data breaches become increasingly common, protecting your business and personal devices from growing threats is more important than ever.
 Just like many businesses and homes have alarm systems to protect from intruders, the same prevention is necessary to ward off cybercrime.
-Let’s dig into what cybersecurity is and why it’s so important.
+Let’s dig into the latest cybersecurity facts and statistics and why you should care about them.

 What is Cybersecurity?

 At its core, cybersecurity is protection against digital attacks.
 Cybersecurity methods protect against the multitudes of digital threats that come to individuals and businesses.
 The Department of Homeland Security says it best: “Our daily life, economic vitality, and national security depend on a stable, safe, and resilient cyberspace.”

 - White hat hacker.
 These hackers are legal professionals that break into protected systems to test their security.
 White hat hackers, or “ethical” hackers, detect vulnerabilities in networks and systems to expose them before malicious hackers do.

 - Black hat hacker.
 Black hat hackers maliciously break into computer networks and security protocols to spread malware, steal data, modify it, or destroy it.

 - Gray hat hackers.
 Like white hat hackers, gray hat hackers expose vulnerabilities in systems and report issues to the owners.
 However, similar to black hat hackers, this type of hacking is illegal because permission was never given.
 Grey hat hackers often request a fee to fix the issues they find.

 Black hat hackers pose the largest threat to digital networks and systems.
 Not only do they break into networks and systems – they’ve created common attacks like phishing, ransomware, and crypto-jacking.

 Need help taking the first steps toward securing your devices?
 Learn more about the different solutions you can implement as a first barrier.